Rite-Aid to close 63 stores

 Published

 Pharmacy chain Rite-Aid said Tuesday it plans to close 63 locations across the U.S. The Pennsylvania-based drugstore company said the closures are part of a "first phase" of an effort to reduce costs and boost its bottom line.
-The store closures began last month, company officials said in an earnings release early Tuesday, and are expected to provide an annual EBITDA benefit of roughly $25 million.
 Rite-Aid did not disclose which locations it plans to close.
-The move comes as rivals CVS Health and…Full Article
+The company has 2,451 stores across 18 states, 535 of which are in California.
+The store closures began last month, company officials said in an earnings release early Tuesday, and are expected to provide an annual…Full Article